platformsh/platformsh-docs/sites/friday/src/get-started/laravel/deploy/_index.md

 You can start with a basic code base or push a pre-existing project to {{< vendor/name >}}.

+1. Get your code ready locally.

+If your code lives in a remote repository, clone it to your computer.

+If your code isn't in a Git repository, initialize it by running `git init`.

+{{< note >}}

+We recommend you initialize a Git repository **before** creating an
+{{< vendor/name >}} project as this one will then yout main environment track your main branch.
+Otherwise, the main environment might track a `main` branch while your default branch may be `master` and therefore handled as a secondary environment.

+{{< /note >}}

-1. Create your first {{< vendor/name >}} project by running the following command:
+2. Create your first {{< vendor/name >}} project by running the following command:

 ```bash
 {{< vendor/cli >}} project:create
 ```

 Then choose the region you want to deploy to, such as the one closest to your site visitors.
-You can also select more resources for your project through additional flags, but a Development plan should be enough for you to get started.
+You will explicitely configure the [resource allocation](/manage-resources.md) for your project at a later step.

 Copy the ID of the project you've created.

-2. Get your code ready locally.

-If your code lives in a remote repository, clone it to your computer.

-If your code isn't in a Git repository, initialize it by running `git init`.

 3. Connect your {{< vendor/name >}} project with Git.
-You can use {{< vendor/name >}} as your Git repository or connect to a third-party provider:
-GitHub, GitLab, or BitBucket.
+You can use {{< vendor/name >}} as your Git repository or connect to a [third-party provider](##using-a-third-party-provider): GitHub, GitLab, or BitBucket.

 ### Using {{< vendor/name >}}